alinares98/portfolio_port4you/_projects/(7) Shocker.md

 # WriteUp – Shocker – ShellShock

-{% include elements/figure.html image="../img/Shocker_info.png" caption="Shocker Info" %}
+{% include elements/figure.html image="../img/Shocker_info.png" %}

+Today we are going to make the [HackTheBox](https://www.hackthebox.eu/) **Shocker** machine, it is a very simple machine but it will allow us to know more about the **ShellShock** vulnerability that we will see later.

 {% capture list_items %}
 Enumeration